 Now, if you’re not able to find those two emails, you’ll need to reset your password.
 In WordPress, you can reset your password by clicking the, “Lost your password?” link right below the login fields on your WordPress login page (the yourblog.com/wp-admin one).
 You can reset your Bluehost password right here.

 How do bloggers get paid?

 Becoming a blogger, and actually getting paid for it are two very different things.
-While it’s a very realistic goal to start a blog and expect to begin getting paid from various different monetization methods you can implement within as little as a few months of work, the reality is that most bloggers don’t ever earn a life-changing amount of income from their blogs.
+While it’s a realistic goal to learn how to start a blog today—and expect to begin getting paid from various different monetization methods you can implement within as little as a few months of consistent work, the reality is that most bloggers don’t ever earn a life-changing amount of income from their blogs.

 In order to become a blogger, all you need to do is publish your first blog post—either on a free blogging platform or through your own self-hosted blog (what I recommend).
 Boom.
 That’s it.
 Welcome to the world of blogging.
 Now when it comes to actually getting paid from your blog, there are a ton of options.

 From joining display ad networks, to getting sponsored posts from companies that want to reach your readers, affiliate promotions, landing freelance or consulting gigs, teaching online courses, selling physical products, building software tools and more, there are many different ways to get paid from blogging.
-I break down my 8 favorite ways to monetize your blog here in this guide above.
+I break down more of my favorite ways to monetize a blog here in this guide.

 How much do bloggers make?